raggedkarma/mecha-prime/Core/Core.md

 :	Action: [1] to [3]

 Effect
 :	These are dramatic actions which nudge the conflict closer to the acting character's intentions.
-The actor has nearly complete narrative freedom to describe the characters actions taken, from nervouse firefights to thunderous oratory.
-It is recommended that players leverage this freedom to describe interesting, compelling descriptions.
+The actor has nearly complete narrative freedom to describe the characters actions taken, from desperate firefights to thunderous oratory.
+It is recommended that players leverage this freedom to describe interesting, compelling actions.

 	When nominating a target, the actor must possess a weapon or item which allows them to affect their opponent at that range.
 Otherwise, they must use their manoeuvre description to close or further the range to their desired target.